THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 I started using the app less than a year ago and have earned over $300.

 Upside is the #1 app for saving money on gas.
-Save $0.15 per gallon on every fill up.
-Use promo code AFF25 and get an extra $0.20 bonus per gallon on your first fill up.
+Save $0.25 per gallon on your first fill up.
+Be sure to use the promo code AFF25 to get this bonus.
 And when you dine out, be sure to use Upside and get up to 25% cash back on your bill.

 25 Best Ways To Save On Gas